Trip to the Outer Banks of North Carolina

 This week my newest change is that I joined a green initiative committee at work.
 I’ve also requested a recycling bin for the office so that I can take the office recyclables home since we do not have adequate recycling.

 Many bloggers, myself included, have lists and guides with ways to start.
-Beth Terry of myplasticfreelife.com has a page called 100 Steps to a Plastic-Free Life.
 I have a list of books, films, Individuals Making a Difference, and websites to help you learn more.
 Subscribe to my blog and I’ll show you how I’m tackling one problem at a time.
 Contact me if you have topics you’d like me to investigate or write about.
-Follow other bloggers too – and we can all work through these problems together.
+We can all work through these problems together.

 So what about the rainforests?

-I don’t have any great advice on this, except to pay attention to what’s going on and vote for people who aren’t idiots.
-Here’s a CNN interview with Jeff Corwin (if you’re not aware, I’m a fan of his but more importantly he’s become a symbol of good stewardship in regards to wildlife and environmentalism).
+I don’t have any great advice on this, except to pay attention to what’s going on and vote for people who aren’t denying the problems.
+Here’s a CNN interview with Jeff Corwin (he’s become a symbol of good stewardship regarding wildlife and environmentalism).

 Only You Can Prevent Beach Trash